AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/faq.md

 ### What is this bot?

-Well, like the `README` says: it's a bot that keeps a log of players who joined and left for Minecraft: Bedrock Edition Realms.
+Well, like the `README` says: it's a bot that helps out owners of Minecraft: Bedrock Edition Realms by showing various statistics related to player join/leaves.
 The `README` has more information about that, though.

 ### How does it work?

-There are two "methods" to keep in mind.
-Why am I talking about these?
-Well, you'll see, but:
-- The "Realms" method relies on a [hidden little service](https://wiki.vg/Bedrock_Realms) that Bedrock Realms have, allowing anyone to get specific information about Realms if they know what they're doing.
+Basically, the bot uses a [hidden little service](https://wiki.vg/Bedrock_Realms) that Bedrock Realms have, allowing anyone to get specific information about Realms if they know what they're doing.
 One piece of information we can get is a list of people online for *every* Realm an account is in at any one moment, which the bot essentially constantly polls in order to generate its list.
-- The "Clubs" method uses the fact that all Bedrock Realms have Xbox Clubs (basically, a little group that players can use to communicate with each other on Xbox Live); you can see this yourself by using the Xbox app and looking at your own profile if you've joined a Realm, or by using the social feed in game, which is powered by clubs.
-Among other things, clubs keep a list of players who are on and who *were* on, so the bot can poll that as needed.

-While being set up, the bot will uses the "Clubs" method in order to get past data from before it joined the Realm.
-After being set up, it uses the "Realms" method to continually poll data from there.
-While I would *like* to use the "Clubs" method for every part, the method doesn't like to be abused, and so I can't exactly poll 50+ clubs for the playerlist at once for the version that runs every hour - who would have thought 😅.
+The hard part is actually *parsing* that data - again, you can only get every Realm at any one moment, so you have to poll it constantly in order to generate minute-to-minute data.
+There's also quite a bit of difficulty involving making the data human-readable for various reasons, including displaying players in a friendly format.

+When you initially link your server to a Realm though, it uses a different method that is less reliable than the service, but is able to get data from the past.
+This is why the initial data may be inaccurate.

 ### Does this work on Bedrock servers?
 What about Java Edition Realms and servers?

 Nope.
-Neither of the methods listed above work with those.
+This uses Realm-specific services.
 For servers (both editions), you can get away with plugins/mods; for Java Edition, there *is* a Java Realm service that someone could use if they're interested enough.

 ### What about the Realm Bot?